The Traveler Hired the Wrong Tour Guide

 5. Avoid Last-Minute Bookings

-Booking a tour at the last minute often leads to disappointment.
+Last-minute bookings often result in disappointment.
 Good guides are in high demand, especially in peak travel seasons.
 Book early to secure a well-reviewed and trusted guide, giving yourself time to compare options and avoid low-quality service.

 Top Qualities Of A Good Tour Guide: What Makes A Great Experience